learning-zone/javascript-basics/notes/javascript.md

 #### Q. What are the possible ways to create objects in JavaScript?

-There are many ways to create objects in javascript as below,

 1. **Object constructor:**

  The simpliest way to create an empty object is using Object constructor.
 Currently this approach is not recommended.